orsonteodoro/gcf2/profiles/gaming/README.md

 ## Requirements

 * No visual or auditory studdering
-* >= 25 FPS for video playback with no noticible slow down
+* &gt;= 25 FPS for video playback with no noticible slow down
-* >= 30 FPS for old school games with lowest settings with no noticible FPS lag or annoying glitches that that will produce unfair play.
+* &gt;= 30 FPS for old school games with lowest settings with no noticible FPS lag or annoying glitches that that will produce unfair play.
-* >= 57 FPS for high motion gaming with newer games.
+* &gt;= 57 FPS for high motion gaming with newer games.
 * The fast install is a necessary requirement to maximize play time over build time, but at the same time the gameplay should not be unfair.